thisdotrob/family-monolith/llm-prompts/frontend-scaffolding-implementation/07-feat(webapp)-implement-automatic-token-refresh-link-reworked.md

 }
 ```

-When this occurs, the @webapp should refresh the jwt using a refresh token graphql mutation sent to the @server's unauthenticated graphql schema at http://localhost:4173/v1/graphql/auth
+When this occurs, the webapp should refresh the jwt using a refresh token graphql mutation sent to the server's unauthenticated graphql schema at http://localhost:4173/v1/graphql/auth

-The refresh token mutation is implemented on the @server in @server/src/graphql/auth.rs
+The refresh token mutation is implemented on the server in @server/src/graphql/auth.rs

 **Commit Title:** `feat(webapp): implement automatic token refresh`